Mitigating Pretraining-Induced Attention Asymmetry in 2D+ Electron Microscopy Image Segmentation

-Before presenting the saliency results, a key aspect was verifying the accuracy of our predictions.
-While quantitative evaluation remains the primary focus, we assessed the predictions both quantitatively and qualitatively. \cref{fig:snemi_prediction_example} illustrates a randomly selected SNEMI image and the model's performance.
-As shown, the prediction is deemed acceptable, allowing us to proceed with the calculation of the saliency map distributions.

-An example is presented in \cref{fig:saliency_plot}, where we visualized the averaged "Foreground" saliency map.
-The comparison reveals an imbalance in the saliency maps when using the ImageNet-pretrained weights, with Channel2 and Channel1 receiving more attention than and Channel3.
-In contrast, the "Uniform-Green" pretrained model shows more balanced channel attention.
-To further investigate this, we calculated the Wasserstein distance both symmetrically (between Channel1 and Channel3) and for the full output.
+An example of averaged foreground saliency maps is shown in \Cref{fig:saliency_plot}.
+When ImageNet-pretrained weights are used, saliency is unevenly distributed across channels, with Channel2 and Channel1 receiving substantially more attention than Channel3.
+In contrast, the Uniform-Greenn initialized model exhibits a markedly more balanced channel-wise saliency distribution.

-\cref{fig:top_models} confirms the existence of saliency asymmetry in models trained with pretrained color channel weights across multiple datasets, including SNEMI, Lucchi, and the GF-PA66 3D XCT dataset.
+\Cref{fig:top_models} confirms the existence of saliency asymmetry in models trained with pretrained color channel weights in multiple datasets, including SNEMI, Lucchi, and the GF-PA66 3D XCT dataset.
 This asymmetry is particularly evident when using ImageNet-pretrained weights, where models display an inherent bias toward certain color channels.